24f3003262/FunctionPlotter/README.md

 - Conclusion : Windows and linux have different rules when handling external libraries sometimes

+#### Was getting error that it couldn't find the source of tinyexpr.h

+Basically for a multifile project you have to compile the files together

 ## What I learned

 - Differences in how Windows and linux handles C
 - use of MSYS to install external C library
 - use of SDL2 to create GUI
+- How to compile a multifile project
+- tinyexpr for parsing and evaluating expressions